Taking control of compressible modes: bulk viscosity and the turbulent dynamo

 Let us begin in the kinematic stage, focusing on the top panel of \autoref{fig:growth}.
 Firstly, both simulations show that the $\Exp{(\vecB{b}\otimes\vecB{b}):\At}{\V}/\Exp{b^2}{\V}$ distribution function (dotted line) is identically zero, as we predicted from \autoref{eq:no_winding_growth}.
 This means that the tensors are on average orthogonal to one another.
 Because the contribution from the winding term is therefore zero, we ignore it for the remainder of the study and focus on the other two tensor projections.

-The next largest contribution to the growth rate is $\Exp{(\vecB{b}\otimes\vecB{b}):(\nabla\cdot\vecB{v})\It}{\V}/(6\Exp{b^2}{\V})$, which is almost symmetric about zero (but very slightly negatively skewed; all CDFs cross zero at $\mathbb{P}<0.5$ in the bottom panel of \autoref{fig:growth_cdfs}).
-This means, on average, in the kinematic stage, compressions make small, negative contributions to the growth rate at our $\M$\footnote{A natural hypothesis to explain the growth rates and $\emagb/\ekinb$ saturation in \citet{Federrath2011_mach_dynamo} and more recently \citet{Sur2023_dynamo} and \citet{Kriel2023_supersonic_scales}, at least from a mathematical perspective, is that changing $\M$ shifts $\Exp{(\vecB{b}\otimes\vecB{b}):(\nabla\cdot\vecB{v})\It}{\V}/(6\Exp{b^2}{\V})$ towards more negative values due to the increasing skewness, $\Exp{(\nabla\cdot\vecB{v})^3}{\V}$, as the strongest, positive divergence structures becomes less and less space-filling, further inhibiting the growth and saturation, on average.
+The next largest contribution to the growth rate is $\Exp{(\vecB{b}\otimes\vecB{b}):(\bnab\cdot\vecB{v})\It}{\V}/(6\Exp{b^2}{\V})$, which is almost symmetric about zero.
+This means, on average, in the kinematic stage, compressions do not have a significant contribution to the growth rates at our $\M$.
+However, temporal fluctuations, which are approximately Gaussian, show that the compressions make contributions to both growing the $\emagb$ and decaying $\emagb$ in approximately equal amounts, most likely due to the fact that $\Exp{\bnab\cdot\vecB{v}}{\V} = 0$, by definition.
+This highlights the dual role that compressible modes have in the dynamo problem -- approximately\footnote{Indeed, any net effect to explain the changes to the growth rates and $\emagb/\ekinb$ saturation in \citet{Federrath2011_mach_dynamo} and more recently \citet{Sur2023_dynamo} and \citet{Kriel2025_supersonic_scales}, at least from a mathematical perspective, must be that changing $\M$ shifts $\Exp{(\vecB{b}\otimes\vecB{b}):(\bnab\cdot\vecB{v})\It}{\V}/(6\Exp{b^2}{\V})$ towards more negative values due to the increasing skewness, $\Exp{(\bnab\cdot\vecB{v})^3}{\V}$ (first or second moments will not change $\gamma$) as the strongest, positive divergence structures become less and less space-filling, further inhibiting the growth and saturation, on average.